John Mulka, Chief Executive

 Bryce Tietjens, Regional Manager – Central and Southern

-Lisa Oakley, General Manager – People & Culture
+Catherine Jull, Manager – People and Culture

 During his time with CNIB John was regarded as a senior member of the Executive Leadership Team and amongst his accomplishments provided oversight to the research and feasibility study of the organisation potentially operating a Guide Dog Program as part of its charitable program offerings.
 The program was subsequently approved and within an 18 month time period established all aspects of operations and graduated its first working guide dogs for Canadians with sight loss.
+He also provided leadership to the establishment of CNIB’s rehabilitation service delivery standards and the importance of and use of data to analyse the organisation’s key performance measures and outcomes.

 John’s passions include participating in almost any sport, and also being an avid spectator of major sporting events throughout the year.
 He also has a keen interest in current events and its impact on the world.